Horsefly Lake is 34 miles long and is known for its crystal clear water and gentle nature.

 The water in Horsefly Lake is so clear that you can see the bottom of the lake at a depth of 20 feet (or more), making it an excellent swimming lake.
 It is a little cold but absolutely refreshing.
 Each summer in August there are Red Cross swimming lessons at the Horsefly Lake Provincial Park.

-There is a great variety of scenery at Horsefly Lake and it is ideal to explore with any size of boat, or a canoe or kayak.
-It is narrow and forms a rough “S” shape so storms don’t have any large area to really build up and become dangerous.
+Horsefly Lake offers excellent family-oriented recreation.
+There is a great variety of scenery along the lake and it is ideal to explore with any size of boat, or a canoe or kayak.
+It is narrow and forms a rough “S” shape so storms don’t have any large area to really build up to become dangerous.
 Always be prepared when out on the lake though, and prepare to take shelter at the shore if necessary.

 Little Horsefly River is the outflow of Horsefly Lake and it is a very pretty paddle out of the lake, through the shallow river and under the bridge, on to Little Horsefly Lake and back into the river.
 You can easily go a few km further down the little river before you encounter a log jam.
 Extreme sport enthusiasts could journey out to the big Horsefly River and on to Quesnel Lake (10 or 12 miles).